DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 See the [view code](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Views/UserInputValidation/General.cshtml#L15-L19).

 On server you can access this editor's value through a controller action's parameter with the same name as the input.
 You can validate this value using any custom logic.
 If validation did not pass, you can register a validation error using the `ModelState.AddModelError` method.
-Calling this method automatically sets the `IsValid` property to false.
+Calling this method automatically sets the `IsValid` property to `false`.

 ```cs
 public ActionResult General(UserProfile userProfile, string UserPassword) {